Eschatologue/CM_wiki/docs/class/artificer/index.md

 | **Tool Proficiencies** | Thieves’ Tools, Tinker’s Tools and choose 1 type of Artisan’s Tools. |
 | **Armour Training** | Light and Medium armour and Shields |
 | **Starting Equipment** | Choose A or B: (A) Chain Shirt, Shield, a Simple weapon of your choice, Thieves’ Tools, Tinker’s Tools, Scholar’s Pack and 3 GP or (B) 180 GP |

-Masters of invention, Artificers use ingenuity and magic to unlock extraordinary capabilities in objects.
-They see magic as a complex system waiting to be decoded and then harnessed in their spells and inventions.
-You can find everything you need to play one of these inventors in the next few sections.
-Artificers use a variety of tools to channel their arcane power.
-To cast a spell, an Artificer might use alchemist's supplies to create a potent elixir, calligrapher's supplies to inscribe a sigil of power, or tinker's tools to craft a temporary charm.
-The magic of Artificers is tied to their tools and their talents, and few other characters can produce the right tool for a job as well as an Artificer.

 Masters of unlocking magic in everyday objects, Artificers are supreme inventors.
 They see magic as a complex system waiting to be decoded and controlled.
 Artificers use tools to channel arcane power, crafting magical objects.
 To cast a spell, an Artificer could use alchemist's supplies to create a potent elixir, calligrapher's supplies to inscribe a sigil of power on an ally's armour, or tinker's tools to craft a temporary charm.
 The magic of Artificers is tied to their tools and their talents.